erin214/hello-world/README.md

 # hello-world

+Hi Humans!

+Hubot here, I like Node.js and Conffeescript (That's what I'm made of!).
+I've had tacos on the moon and find them far superior to Earth tacos.

-The first repository in the GitHub.
+# The first repository in the GitHub.